What is Well-Being?

 Project Overview

-Well-being is often reduced to material conditions—wealth, healthcare, and security—but does that capture the full measure of human flourishing?
-This project seeks to illuminate the deeper dimensions of well-being by asking: Is true well-being solely about economic abundance, or does it encompass psychological fulfillment, social connectedness, and the capacity for growth at both the individual and community levels?
+Well-being is often reduced to material conditions—wealth, healthcare access, security—but does that capture the full measure of human flourishing?
+This project shines a light on the deeper dimensions of well-being by asking: Is true well-being only about economic and physical comfort, or does it also include psychological fulfillment, social connectedness, and the capacity for growth at both individual and community levels?

 Why It Matters

-In a world where success is frequently measured by economic indicators, vital aspects of human experience can be overlooked.
-A narrow focus on material wealth risks ignoring the psychological and social ingredients that truly sustain a healthy, thriving society.
-By redefining well-being, this project seeks to inform more inclusive policies and practices that address the full spectrum of human needs, ultimately fostering environments where every individual can flourish.
+In a world where societal success is often measured by economic indicators, important aspects of human well-being can be overlooked.
+An overly narrow focus on material wealth ignores the psychological and social components that sustain healthy, thriving communities.
+By redefining “well-being,” this project aims to inform more inclusive policies and practices that address the full spectrum of human needs—ultimately helping to create environments where every individual can flourish.

 Key Questions

-• Is well-being merely a function of material prosperity, or does it incorporate deeper psychological and social dimensions?
+• Is well-being simply a function of material prosperity, or does it also encompass psychological and social dimensions?

-• How do cultural, economic, and political contexts shape our understanding of what it means to live well?
+• How do cultural, economic, and political contexts influence what it means to “live well”?

-• Can well-being be objectively measured, and if so, what metrics best capture its true essence?
+• Can well-being be measured objectively?
+If so, what metrics best capture its essence?

-• What are the necessary conditions for sustainable well-being at both the individual and societal levels?
+• What conditions are necessary to achieve sustainable well-being at both individual and societal levels?

 Get Involved

-We invite researchers, policymakers, community leaders, and advocates to join us in this essential inquiry.
-By engaging with the question “What is Well-Being?”, you can help shape a future where human development is understood holistically—grounded in clarity, scientific rigor, and a commitment to nurturing every dimension of life.
+We invite researchers, policymakers, community leaders, and advocates to join this important inquiry.
+By engaging with the question “What is Well-Being?”, you can help shape a future in which human development is understood holistically—grounded in clear evidence, scientific rigor, and a commitment to nurturing all dimensions of life.
+Together, we can redefine well-being so that our collective progress reflects not just economic success, but the genuine flourishing of individuals and communities.

 Research Approach

-Our approach is grounded in rigorous interdisciplinary inquiry and essentialist analysis.
-We focus on:
+Our approach combines rigorous interdisciplinary inquiry with essentialist analysis.
+We are:

-We examine current measures of well-being, questioning their capacity to capture the full range of human experience.
+• Reviewing existing metrics: Evaluating current measures of well-being and questioning whether they capture the full range of human experience.

-Our goal is to identify core components of well-being and establish clear, actionable indicators that can assess both individual and collective flourishing.
+• Developing measurable criteria: Identifying the core components of well-being and establishing clear, actionable indicators to assess both individual and collective flourishing.

 Potential Impact

-By reexamining and redefining well-being, our research aims to:
+By reexamining and redefining “well-being,” this research aims to:

-Bridge gaps between various approaches to well-being, offering a unified language and framework for research and practice.
+• Enrich academic discourse: Bridge gaps among different approaches to well-being by providing a unified language and framework for both research and practice.

-Equip local and global actors with the tools to create environments that support not just economic growth, but the full spectrum of human flourishing.
+• Empower communities: Give local and global stakeholders tools to cultivate environments that support not only economic growth but the full spectrum of human flourishing.

 Research Outputs